gaborbencsik/zerda-exam-html-css/README.md

 ```
 #### Your answer: [2p]

+The distance between the top-left corner of the document body and the yellow box is 40px form the top and 40px form the left side.
+This is because the blue box is positioned absolute 20px-20px from the top and the left side and the yellow box is positioned the same inside the blue box.

 ## 3. Explain concepts (~15 minutes) [4 points]
 Add your answer to this readme file, commit your changes to this repository.